myned/modufur/README.md

 ```
 ### systemd service
 Run in the background on most Linux machines\
-This assumes that the project folder is located at `~/.git/Modufur`\
+This assumes that the project folder is located at `~/.git/modufur`\
 Change the `WorkingDirectory` path in `modufur.service` if this is not the case
 1. Go to project folder
 ```
-cd Modufur
+cd modufur
 ```
 2. Copy user service file
 ```